The Robert A. Winn Diversity i - GuruFocus.com

-The+Robert+A.+Winn+Diversity+in+Clinical+Trials+Award+Program (Winn Award Program) established by the Bristol+Myers+Squibb+Foundation (BMSF) today announced that Amgen, a global biotechnology company, has committed to contribute $8 million over the next four years.
+PRINCETON, NJ / ACCESSWIRE / January 19, 2023 / The Robert A. Winn Diversity in Clinical Trials Award Program (Winn Award Program) established by the Bristol Myers Squibb Foundation (BMSF) announced that Amgen, a global biotechnology company, has committed to contribute $8 million over the next four years.
 This contribution will enable the program to reach additional physicians and medical students, further expanding the initiative that aims to extend the reach of clinical trials in underserved patient populations in U.S. communities.

 "With the skills, experience and networks they will gain from participation in the Winn Award Program, these extraordinary physicians and students will make a significant difference in how healthcare is delivered in the U.S.," said Jude Ngang, Executive Director, and leader of the Amgen Representation in Clinical Research (RISE) program.
 "Supporting physicians and medical students dedicated to health equity and emphasizing the need for increasing diversity in clinical trials early in their careers is an important step toward improving the health of all people."